Loading...

 We may also transfer your personal data when:

-If your personal data is transferred outside the EEA in other circumstances (for example, because we have to by law), we will make sure it remains adequately protected.
+If your personal data is transferred outside the EEA in other circumstances (for example, where required by law), we will make sure it remains adequately protected.

 We may share non-personal, anonymized and aggregated information with third parties for several purposes, including data analytics, research, submissions, thought leadership and promotional activity.